 The internet is full of ideas for making your own Harry Potter birthday party supplies, but a lot of them are the same from website to website.
 You won’t find that here.
 I have created a list of the best and most unique invitation, decoration, and party favor ideas.

-Under each category below, you will find links to the best ideas I found on other websites, a list of my own ideas from the books, and links to the best supplies available for purchase if you would rather save the time and purchase your supplies instead.
+Under each category below, you will find links to the best ideas I found on other websites, a list of my own ideas from the books, and links to some of the best supplies available for purchase if you would rather save the time and purchase your supplies instead.